← Back to blog

 • Stress testing: Simulate conversations through the visual pipeline and watch how agents respond to edge cases.

 ClawVortex is built specifically for OpenClaw's multi-agent ecosystem.
-Every visual design exports to a valid AGENTS.md file, so there is no vendor lock-in.
+Every visual design exports to a valid AGENTS.md file, so there's no vendor lock-in.
 You design visually, deploy confidently, and keep full control of your configuration.

-The stress testing feature is particularly valuable.
-It simulates adversarial inputs across every handoff point in your workflow, catching prompt injection paths and failure modes before they reach production.
+The stress testing feature is especially useful.
+It simulates adversarial inputs across every handoff point in your workflow, catching prompt injection paths and failure modes before they hit production.

 Getting started

-ClawVortex is currently in private beta.
-Join the waitlist to be among the first to try visual multi-agent orchestration for OpenClaw.
+ClawVortex is now in public beta.
+Try it free to experience visual multi-agent orchestration for OpenClaw.